May each year is set aside as Honey Month – a month long celebration of honey.

 QBA Annual Conference

-An interesting and educational Conference was held June 3rd and 4th at Mantra Sharks, Southport with speakers and presentations on many beekeeping related topics.
+Conference was held June 3rd and 4th at Mantra Sharks, Southport where information on many beekeeping topics was heard and shared.

 Due to COVID-19 pandemic, essential business only was covered via internet communication with QBA Members.